Tomjohnsonellis/Day5_striveschool/Readme.md

 #This repo is for exercise

-This file is pulisched under branch name feature
+This file is published under branch name feature